Access-Point-Program/cohort-3-rules-engine-admin/README.md

 6.
    - Go to the following URl 'http://localhost:9004/create-ruleset' to create a rule.
    - Go to the following URl 'http://localhost:9004/update-ruleset/{id}' to edit a rule ("{id}" should be replaced with the id of the rule you want to edit).

+# Accessing Postman Endpoints
+- Download file in repository named "Ruleset Endpoints.postman_collection.json" (If you have the repository cloned you should have it downloaded already)
+- In Postman, click on "Collections" on sidebar
+- Click on "Import" (top right of collections popup)
+- Select the file you just downloaded
+- Select "Open"